Ruxolitinib (By mouth)

 - Clumsiness, weakness on one side of your body, trouble speaking, trouble seeing, confusion

-- Fever, chills, cough, night sweats, sore throat, and body aches
+- Fever, chills, cough, night sweats, sore throat, body aches

 - Painful or burning skin rash or blisters